 The right to the educating city is proposed as an extension to the fundamental right of all people to education.
 All the inhabitants of a city have the right to enjoy, in liberty and equality, the resources and opportunities it provides for education, entertainment and personal development.
+The education sity is constantly reposition its.

+development.
 The educating city is constantly renewing its commitment to the lifelong education of its inhabitants in the most varied aspects.
 And to make this possible, all groups must be taken into account, with their particular needs.